 I’ve been away from my family in Chicago for over ten years, and I miss them every day.
 I’d love to be able to go to all of my niece and nephew’s birthday parties, see them for the holidays, and just do everyday things with them.
 But I can’t, because I live too far away.

 Moving sucks.
 I mean really, it’s awful.
 I’ve moved twice in less than two years, and it’s freaking miserable.
-Packing, cleaning, and transferring of services are all a pain in the but.
+Packing, cleaning, and transferring services are all a giant nightmare.
 But finding a new finding a new place to live and deciding what to do with your old place can be even worse.
 If you rent, you have to worry about breaking a lease or moving at the right time, and if you own, you have to decide whether to sell it or rent it.
 All that stuff is crazy stressful and time consuming.

 But it’s also expensive!
 No matter how you look at it, moving long distance is going to cost you.
 Even if you pack your own stuff and use a U-Haul you’re looking at over $1000.
 Pods, storage, and moving companies cost even more.
 Then you have to pay all the fees of either buying or renting a new place – and good luck finding one if you have pets!